OpenStreetMap logo OpenStreetMap

 Pedestrian Network Upgrades

 Having a detailed network of sidewalks, pedestrian crossings, kerb data, and intersections helps access-limited persons navigate our world safer.
+I often add detailed pedestrian network information to my local area.
 Learn more about mapping our pedestrian ways with inclusive pedestrian mapping via the Wiki and the State of the Map talk by Nick Bolten